jaredrhine/gomertime/README.md

   - ~~Text client is able to show updating server positions~~
   - ~~Move position summary websockets push to array of objects, separate the x/y components while eliminating string key~~
   - ~~Text client is able to move around its viewport independently~~
-  - Split server and client fully

 - Shortlist
-  - Fix client 0,0 not being same as server 0,0
+  - Add Acceleration component, including a cyclical function to watch an entity cycle back and forth.
+Ooo, and then circles.
   - Client can connect to custom hostname/port.
 Client connection over tailscale tunnel confirmed.
   - Server is headless
   - Utility function to count number of neighbors
   - Rewrite server using `time.NewTicker`
-  - Add Acceleration component, including a cyclical function to watch an entity cycle back and forth.
-Ooo, and then circles.
+  - Split server and client fully
   - Add Health component
   - Find nearby entities
+  - Startup with origin in middle of screen.
+Display X,Y of cursor rather than
   - Conway game of life rule implementation

 - Server/client